Cero72/Transformer_from_scratch/README.md

 └── requirements.txt             # Project dependencies
 ```

-## Training Results

-The model was trained on the WikiText-2 dataset (~86M tokens) using an A100 GPU.
-Training achieved a validation loss of 0.384 after approximately 8,500 steps.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.